airshipit/pegleg/docs/source/cli.rst

 Lint
 ----
 Sanity checks for repository content.
+Validations for linting are done utilizing `Deckhand Validations`_.

 ::